 In any case, her performance has not been bettered or matched by any female Indian track-and-field athlete at the Olympics.
 She made up for the disappointment by winning 4 of India’s 5 Gold Medals at the 1986 Asian Games.

 Her name may not be as familiar as some of the others on this list but Kunjarani Devi is one of the best weightlifters ever from India, male or female.
 She won 7 Silvers at the Weightlifting World Championships from 1989 to 1997.
 She has also won numerous Asiad and CWG medals and is a Khel Ratna recipient.

 In the Athens Olympics of 2004, she was one of the dark horses to repeat Karnam Malleshwari’s feat from 4 years earlier.
 She initially finished fifth after a total lift of 190 kg in the Women’s 48kg category but was upgraded to fourth after the fourth-placed lifter tested positive for doping.

 Leander Paes/Mahesh Bhupathi

-Joydeep was one of the unheralded names from the Indian shooting team going into London 2012, in a squad that boasted of Abhinav Bindra, Gagan Narang and Ronjan Sodhi.
-Nevertheless, he came into national limelight when he finished a creditable fourth, despite no hype.
+Joydeep was one of the unheralded names from the Indian shooting team going into London Olympics 2012, in a squad that boasted of Abhinav Bindra, Gagan Narang, and Ronjan Sodhi.
+Nevertheless, he came into the national limelight when he finished a creditable fourth, despite no hype.